Harish-2403/Color-Palette-generator/README.md

 # Color Palette Generator

 This JavaScript-based Color Palette Generator is designed to dynamically create and display a set of colors with their corresponding hex codes.
-The palette is generated based on a primary color, and users can interact with the generated colors by copying the hex code to their clipboard.
+The palette is generated based on a primary color, and users can interact with the generated colors by copying the hsl code to their clipboard.

 # Key Features:
 1. ## Color Class: